The Greatest Method of Bible Study October 18, 2013

 Slow down.
 Think through every phrase.
 Then turn the verse back to God.
 Talk your way through the Scriptures – talk to God about what He is telling you!

 Allow your time in the Word of God to become a vibrant, dynamic conversation with the Creator God of the universe.
 Is there a sin you need to confess?
 A promise you can claim?
-An instruction you need to apply?
+An instruction that you need to apply?
 A question you would like to ask?
 You won’t take God by surprise.

 What do you learn about God Himself in the Scripture you are reading?
 Stop and thank Him for being who He is.
 Praise and love Him.
 He loves that and He loves to reveal Himself to His people.